magikMaker/magik-vector/README.md

 <a name="module_MagikVector"></a>

 ## MagikVector
-Class for handling 2 dimensional, 3 dimensional or n dimensional vectors
+MagikVector class for handling 2 dimensional, 3 dimensional or n dimensional vectors

 **Example**
 ```js